Livy456/Providence-College-Problems/README.md

 # Providence-College-Problems
-Went to Programming Competition at Providence College
+My programming club team travelled Providence College to compete in a 3 hour long hackathon.